theundebruijn/theundebruijn.com/README.md

 Instead of leveraging an existing front-end framework it fully relies on [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
 I was curious how far they've come along and can provide a "browser-native" alternative to `react`, `vue` etc.

 Without going into detail here, consider me impressed.
-Leveraging the browser's shadow dom they provide excellent separation of concerns (including scoped css), without the need for any exernal frameworks.
+Leveraging the browser's shadow dom they provide excellent separation of concerns (including scoped `css`), without the need for any exernal libraries.

 By utilizing a shared [base component](_src/_common/baseComponent/BaseComponent.ts) we can easily inherit a base class that ensures a common set of functionality for every component.
-I didn't push this as far as it can go, but modern JavaScript's composability seems excellent, and super flexible, for building more complex projects without relying on third party frameworks.
+I didn't push this as far as it can go, but modern JavaScript's composability seems excellent, and super flexible for building more complex projects without relying on third party frameworks.

 `Async/Await vs Callbacks`